thomascastleman/rustracer/README.md

 ### Example usage

-The following command will run a release binary to render a 1024 by 768 image, using shadows, reflections, texture mapping, parallelism, and stochastic supersampling (change the paths to fit your system):
+Run from the root of the repository, the following command will run a release binary to render a 1024 by 768 image, using shadows, reflections, texture mapping, parallelism, and stochastic supersampling:

 ```
 cargo run --release -- --width 1024 --height 768 \
-    --output ./output/take_forever_recursiveSpheres3.png \
+    --output ./output/test_efficiency_recursiveSpheres3.png \
-    --textures ~/Desktop/courses/1230/scenefiles \
+    --textures ./tests/textures \
-    --scene ~/Desktop/courses/1230/scenefiles/test_take_forever/recursiveSpheres3.xml \
+    --scene ./tests/scenefiles/test_efficiency/recursiveSpheres3.xml \
     --enable-shadows \
     --enable-reflections \
     --enable-texture \